getkyo/kyo/README.md

 Under the hood, `Result` is defined as an opaque type that is a supertype of `Success[T]` and `Failure[T]`.
 Success[T] represents a successful result and is encoded as either the value itself (`T`) or a special SuccessFailure[`T`] case class.
 The `SuccessFailure[T]` case class is used to handle the rare case where a `Failure[T]` needs to be wrapped in a `Success[T]`.
 On the other hand, a failed `Result` is always represented by a `Failure[T]` case class, which contains the exception that caused the failure.
 This means that creating a `Failure[T]` does incur an allocation cost.
 Additionally, some methods on `Result`, such as `fold`, `map`, and `flatMap`, may allocate in certain cases due to the need to catch and handle exceptions.

-Since `Result.Success` is unboxed, we recommend using k-string interpolation when logging `Result`s:
+Since `Result.Success` is unboxed, we recommend using txt-string interpolation when logging `Result`s:

 ```scala
 import kyo.*